mdrasel3/Pedestrian-dynamics/README.md

 # Pedestrian-dynamics
 Simulation files using jupedsim.

-All the project files are in association with the Pedestrian Dynamics course from M.Sc. in Computer Simulation of Science degree at the Bergische Universität Wuppertal.
+All the project files are associated with the Pedestrian Dynamics course for my M.Sc. in Computer Simulation in Science degree at the Bergische Universität Wuppertal.